taskcluster/taskcluster-retrospectives/retrospectives/2018-02-09-authentication-bug.md

 ### Remediation

-We have no reason to think that this bug was exploited, but we used two approaches to verify this.
+We have no reason to think that this bug was exploited.
+We used two approaches to verify this.

 First, we scanned the Heroku service logs for 401 responses to non-GET methods and examined each one.
 We excluded GET because the bug only allows side-effects and GET requests do not have side effects.